These guidelines were published on August 30, 2016.

 For over 30 years, QVNA published a newsletter called The Crier.
 Through much of its existence, The Crier was the main way to inform residents about announcements and upcoming events.

-However, with the internet, many Queen Village residents stay connected to QVNA through our website, app, weekly email newsletter, and presence on social media networks, such as Facebook and Twitter.
-When situations involving safety, health, or emergencies arise, we are able to alert members of the community in real-time, a feat that would not have been possible in the past.
+However, with the internet, many Queen Village residents stay connected to QVNA through our website, weekly email newsletter, and presence on Facebook.

 As a result, we have the opportunity to shift the focus of our publication to topics of general interest, neighborhood development, and opportunities for community building.
 The content is meant to be relevant long after each issue is distributed.

-We will only publish articles that are consistent with our mission
+We only publish articles that are consistent with our mission

 QVNA exists to serve the residents of Queen Village and strengthen the community by: providing a forum for public discussion of issues of concern and interest, supporting improvements to our neighborhood, our schools and our city, facilitating understanding and use of public services and acting as a channel of communication with city officials and elected representatives.